-DAX Parent-child functions help us to get the organizational hierarchy.
-You can use Lookupvalue with parent-child functions to get the name of employee/ manager from specified path.
+DAX Parent-child functions help us obtain the organizational hierarchy.
+You can utilize LOOKUPVALUE with parent-child functions to retrieve the names of employees/managers from specified paths.

-So let’s start, sample dataset format as below:
+So, let’s start.
+The sample dataset format is as follows:

 Table Name – EmployeeData

 |4||Team Lead||Dinesh Raturi||1|

 In the dataset above, we have columns for EmpId, Dept, EmpName, and Parent Id, with the Parent Id column containing the Employee’s manager Id.